Section 1- Technology at Northern Michigan University

 John Limback- Director, Academic Computing

 Northern Michigan University's vision for education in the 21st century is a learning environment that embraces technology to enhance student access, promote the development of independent learners, and encourage greater student-faculty communication and collaboration.
-To help achieve this vision, the university has implemented a notebook computer laptop program known as the TLC (Teaching, Learning, and Communications).
+To help achieve this vision, the university has implemented a mobile device program known as the TLC (Teaching, Learning, and Communications).
 This program ensures students and faculty have a standard set of tools (hardware and software) that meet their computing and telecommunications needs and enables quality support.
-NMU is the first public university in Michigan- but one of many nationwide- to pursue the idea of a "laptop" university.
+NMU is the first public university in Michigan- but one of many nationwide- to pursue the idea of a "mobile" university.

-The following describes many of the resources available for you in using the notebook computer.
+The following describes many of the resources available for you in using the mobile device.

 ■ Academic Computing Information